HTTP Request Base Tutorial

 ResponseEntity

-methods return a ResponseEntity
+The connect methods return a ResponseEntity object that contains:

 - HTTP response code